juliaobsh/juliaobsh/README.md

 ## Hi, I’m Julia 👋

 🎓 3rd–4th year Computer Science student at York University (Honours)
-💻 Aspiring Business/Data Analyst with experience in Python, SQL, PowerBI, and tracking KPIs and project metrics
+💻 Aspiring Data Analyst with experience in Python, SQL, PowerBI, and tracking KPIs and project metrics
 🔐 Interested in data cleaning, data validation, and building and maintaining dashboards
 📍 Toronto, ON | Open to **Summer 2027 Data Analysis Internships / Co-ops**